Skip to main content

 • 2004-2015: Prior to 2016, overdose/poisoning calls in B.C. fluctuated from 10,000 to 15,000 calls a year.

-Two health authorities had a decrease in overdose/poisoning calls in 2022:
+All health authorities had a decrease in overdose/poisoning calls in 2024, with the exception of Fraser Health.

-• Vancouver Coastal Health had the largest decrease (-19%)
+• Vancouver Coastal Health had the second-highest decrease (-6%)

-Here is the breakdown of overdose calls in each health authority:
+Here is the breakdown of overdose/poisoning calls in each health authority:

 Here is the breakdown across the last seven years: